One of the biggest moves a freelance writer can make to earn more is to move into better-paying types of work, like white paper writing jobs.

 A white paper is a cross between a magazine article and a corporate brochure, sharing an organization’s often-complicated message in an easy-to-understand, formal, and persuasive manner.

 Most clients want to read the educational magazine article part of the white paper to find out the solutions to their problems—but the persuasive brochure part of the white paper does its job too, and convinces the readers to buy the product or use the service.

-The first thing you need to do is read all you can about writing white papers from books, blogs, articles, etc. Also study some well-written white papers.
+The first thing you need to do is read all you can about writing white papers from books, blogs, articles, etc. That also means studying examples so you know what’s expected (check out this example).
 More and more companies are posting white papers online to build their authority—download a few and give them a read.